 Team Franklin Gothic 1903

 100% lightweight polyester sports performance football (soccer) shirt with full coverage dye-sublimation print designed by Limepickle LLC of the USA and made in China.
-Currently these jerseys are made to order, so please consult the size chart below and allow 4-6 weeks for your shirt to arrive after ordering.
 Note: This specific design has a very snug collar detail.
 It is meant to be worn with the top button undone, and it requires all the buttons to be undone to in order to get the shirt over the head.
 Stock levels mean exchanges may not be able to be provided for this product, so please refer to the size chart before ordering.

 ABOUT THE TYPEFACE: